Frequently Asked Questions - Message and File Storage

 - once you upload files on your server, you can then upload them to one of the cloud providers of your choice and send the link back to your upload handler.

 - Sign the request from the server and then directly send it.
 Refer to the documentation of your cloud provider.
-If you are using Amazon S3, refer hereopen_in_new
+If you are using Amazon S3, refer here

-Yes, Mesibo HTTP is a very fast cross-platform library allows you to upload and download files to or from your server.
-Refer to the mesibo application source code on GitHub and Mesibo HTTP reference document.
+In case you decide to write your own upload and download handler, you can use Mesibo HTTP which is a very fast cross-platform HTTP library to upload and download files to or from your server.

 Android File Upload Example